xsdg/gqpp/README.md

 There are also options to install desktop icons, menu items, and to revert to earlier downloaded versions.

+AppImages have a "portable mode" which is described [here](https://docs.appimage.org/user-guide/portable-mode.html).

 ### Installation scripts

 Geeqie is stable and you may compile the latest version from sources.